Palm Sunday of the Passion of Jesus ~ April 10, 2022

-	So, we see that Jesus action here was planned and deliberate, similar to those of the prophets of old who would put their message into a dramatic act that people could not fail to see or understand.
+So, we see that Jesus action here was deliberately planned, similar to those of the prophets of old who would put their message into a dramatic act that people could not fail to see or understand.
 Jesus action here was clearly a Messianic claim, or at least when a few days later he would be the cleanser of the Temple, an even more dramatic act in which he was to rid the Temple of the abuses that defiled it and its worship.

 To conclude, then, Barclay had made three points about this story . . .

 + It shows Jesus’ courage.
 He knew he was entering a hostile city.
 All through his last days, in his every action is there is a “magnificent and sublime defiance”–“a flinging down the gauntlet .”

 + It shows us his claim to be God’s Messiah, God’s Anointed One.
 And the cleanser of the temple.

 + It shows us his appeal–not a kingship of the throne, but a kingship of the heart.

 In today’s liturgy, when the procession reaches the altar inside the church, and the people settle into the pews, the mood of the liturgy radically changes .
 It becomes somber as the ministers at the altar and the congregation prepare for the solemn reading of the long reading of the Passion–this year from the Gospel of Luke, that’s usually proclaimed with several voices.

 But I’d like to reflect a moment on the New Testament reading from Philippians 2:1-11 that precedes it: